 The strange old woman regained her strength under the good care of the kind couple.
 One night she stepped to the door and proclaimed, "A blessing on you for your caring hands and your generous garden.
 May you always have plenty to serve you in need.
 May your garden bring hope back to a desolate land."
 With those words, she vanished into the dark.

 Soon the mountain's heart was sealed and the mountain springs ceased to flow.
 The land began to die as the earth cracked and the air filled with smoke.
 And the hearts of the people parched as well.
 Yet the parched earth did not reach the garden of the Kind-hearted Man and the Keen-eyed Woman.

 One morning, as she was working among the May Lilies, the Keen-eyed Woman heard a gentle lullaby and a tiny ringing as of little bells.
 There, nestled in a lily blossom, she saw a tiny baby girl.
 The child opened its eyes and smiled at her, then rolled out of the flower and onto her hand.

 The kind couple tenderly cared for the fairy child.
 She grew swift and bright and happy, and they called her Little Lily Girl.

-When Little Lily Girl was old enough, she asked the Keen-eyed Woman and the Kind-hearted Man "Why is the land parched, the sky filled with smoke, and the mountaintop burning?"
+When Little Lily Girl was old enough, she asked her kind parents "Why is the land parched, the sky filled with smoke, and the mountaintop burning?"

 They told her "A terrible fire dragon has come to nest on the mountaintop.
-It has choked the springs of the mountain, dried the river, and burned the land.
-It is brooding ever above us and it is drying even the hearts of the people."
+It choked the springs of the mountain, dried the river, and burned the land.
+It broods ever above us and is drying even the hearts of the people."

 Hearing this, Little Lily Girl said "I know now what I must do and why I have come to this place."